 Garden borders enhance your landscaping and make it look finished.
 This seems like a small detail, but can make a big impact on the way your garden and yard look.
 Borders can also help keep your garden in great shape by keeping gravel and grass out of your flower and vegetable beds.

-Go with a Classic Picket Fence
+Go with a Low Fence

-You can install your own picket fence and make it a custom fit for your garden.
+You can install your own fence and make it a custom fit for your garden.
 Start with some pickets, posts and slats.
 Use a shovel holer to easily dig holes for the posts and then make sure they are all installed securely and perfectly straight.

 Install two slats, at the top and bottom of each post, to connect them to each other.
 Then, add the pickets along the slats to finish the fence.
 Give it personality with a coat of paint.
 Stick with classic white or make a statement with a blue, red, yellow or green.